Dar Moqri: Architecture

 The palace is considered one of the finest examples of late 19th and early 20th century domestic architecture in Fes.
-It covering two-and-a-half acres or one hectare.
-However, its layout and form is somewhat atypical of other Moroccan mansions of the era, especially compared to the more classical architecture of its nearby contemporaries like the Dar Glaoui and Dar al-Tazi.
+It covers two-and-a-half acres or one hectare.
+Its layout and form are somewhat atypical of other Moroccan mansions of the era, especially compared to the more classical architecture of its nearby contemporaries like the Dar Glaoui and Dar al-Tazi.
 It is organized around two sections – the main house and the garden area – with two different axes, instead of one main axis with symmetrical structures on either side.

 The large garden to the north is divided into three terraces with views over the city.
 The lowest terrace of this garden is larger than the others and is divided into four parts by two intersecting paths and a central fountain, much like a traditional riad garden.
 The gardens are planted tall cypress trees alongside various other trees and plants.
 Several small structures and kiosks are built around the edges of the gardens.
 One of them was originally a music pavilion while another used to be a hammam (bathhouse), but both have been repurposed today.

 The main residential complex to the south consists of two main courtyards or patios each surrounded by an array of rooms across two stories.
 There are at least fifty rooms in all, including guest rooms, along with private hammams, kitchens, stables, and storage areas.
 Of the two main courtyards, the one to the north is smaller and rectangular while the one to the south is larger and has an irregular quadrilateral shape.
 The northern courtyard and its adjacent sections are probably older than the southern section and would thus correspond with the house originally built by Abdelsalam al-Moqri in the late 19th century.
 The southern courtyard was more likely built later in the first half of the 20th century.